-Recently in an effort to bring an end to the dangers of ionization alarms, we have reached out to the United Nations and World Health Organization in hopes they will place a worldwide ban on the sale of these dangerous devices and to force the hand of the CPSC - Consumer Product Safety Commission to place a recall on the 100's of millions of these hazardous devices in use in most homes.
+Recently in an effort to bring an end to the dangers of ionization alarms, we have reached out to the United Nations and World Health Organization in hopes they will join this effort and place a worldwide ban on the sale of these dangerous devices and to force the hand of the CPSC - Consumer Product Safety Commission to place a recall on the 100's of millions of these hazardous devices in use in most homes.
 Unfortunately like the Red Cross and United Way that were informed about these dangerous devices, WHO contacts have not made any changes to their current Burn Campaign efforts.

-We have also gained over 5300 signatures for petition to demand the American Red Cross and United Way to stop installing ionization alarms as part of their Fire Safety Campaign.
-Hundreds of comments from concerned and outraged citizens that have signed the petition were sent to both Red Cross and United Way Presidents and Directors of their Fire Safety Campaign, but after 6 months they have yet to stop installing these dangerous devices or make a public announcement about the dangers of having ionization alarms in homes.
+Over 5300 signatures for petition to demand the American Red Cross and United Way to stop installing ionization alarms as part of their Fire Safety Campaign.
+Hundreds of comments from concerned and outraged citizens that have signed the petition were sent to both Red Cross and United Way Presidents and Directors of their Fire Safety Campaign, but after over 12 months they have yet to stop installing these dangerous devices or make a public announcement about the dangers of having ionization alarms in homes.

-THE MAGNITUDE OF THE AMERICAN FIRE PROBLEM AND THE CORRUPTION AND FRAUD BEHIND IT
+THE MAGNITUDE OF THE FIRE PROBLEM AND THE CORRUPTION AND FRAUD BEHIND IT

 The U.S. fire death and injury rate within homes and other habitable structures is largely in part due to the use of ionization smoke alarms and the inability of the ionization technology to detect smoldering smoke.
 It is also due to the fire codes that kept affordable fire sprinklers out of homes for over 114 years.

 The smoke alarm manufactures with the help of UL, rigged the smoldering smoke test so no material such as sofa cushions or carpet were included in the test, in order for ionization alarms to receive UL seal of approval.
-The manufactures with the help of the NFPA, then falsely advertised ionization alarms as smoke detectors for over 40 years when in fact they do not detect smoldering smoke but only detect Products of Combustion the condition which can take smoldering smoke 30 to 60 minutes or more to reach the temperature at which combustion takes place but less than 30 seconds in the kitchen when toast or other food is over cooked.
-This long delay at which ionization alarms give warning has caused a multitude of deaths and severe burn injures worldwide due to smoke inhalation or occupants being trapped by flames.
+The manufactures with the help of the NFPA, then falsely advertised ionization alarms as smoke detectors for over 50 years when in fact they do not detect smoldering smoke, but do detect Particles of Combustion, the condition which can take smoldering smoke 30 to 60 minutes or more to reach the temperature at which combustion takes place but less than 30 seconds in the kitchen when toast or other food is over cooked.
+This long delay at which ionization alarms give warning has caused a multitude of deaths and severe burn injures worldwide due to smoke inhalation or occupants being trapped by thick smoke and flames.

 To put this in context, the annual losses from floods, hurricanes, tornadoes, earthquakes and other natural disasters combined in the United States average just a fraction of those from fires.”
 ‘Fire in the United States’, 13th Edition, Federal Emergency Management Agency Page 1, Oct 2004